-Quality Improvement: Administrative Authority of the Single State Medicaid Agency i.
+Quality Improvement: Administrative Authority of the Single State Medicaid Agency a.
+Methods for Discovery: Administrative Authority i.
 Performance Measures

-As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.
+As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's methods for discovery and remediation.